Zainub456/web-based-cms-spring-2026/docs/api-v2-docs.md

 **Endpoint:**
 End user can change profile theme to high contrast or dark mode and save to profile.

-High contrast setting: Increas contrast for better readability.
+<ul>High contrast setting: Increase contrast for better readability. </ul>
-Dark mode setting: Set theme to a dark color, like black or grey.
+<ul>Dark mode setting: Set theme to a dark color, like black or grey. </ul>
-System: Defaut setting
+<ul>System: Defaut setting

 **Request**
 Create slider button (boolean) or true/false that gives notification of user selection.